 Our Admissions Policies

-You can find our admissions policies below – we review the academy policy annually and may make changes if we feel this would be in the best interests of the academy and our community.
+You can find our admissions arrangements below - we review the school policy annually and may make changes if we feel this is in the best interests of the school and our community.

-Each academic year has its own policy document, with details about how to apply for a place in our academy from the start of Reception through to Year 6.
+Each academic year has its own policy document, with details about how to apply for a place in school from the start of Reception through to Year 6.

 School admissions policy 2025-26